-The Center for Social Justice Education and LGBT Communities (SJE) aims to foster a supportive environment for all students, with a focus on the LGBTQA community, while promoting both social and co-curricular opportunities for leadership, identity, and social justice ally development.
+The Center for Social Justice Education and LGBT Communities (SJE) promotes a supportive environment for students of all backgrounds, with a focus on gender and sexuality, while promoting both social and educational opportunities for leadership, identity, and social justice advocacy development.
 With a critical understanding of multiple identities and connected systems of oppression, SJE works collaboratively with students, faculty, administrators, staff and community members to develop relevant initiatives and policies that center diversity, inclusion, and intersections of identity.

 SJE accomplishes its mission and vision by: